FST Format #

 Introduction #

-At runtime, MMDAgent-EX is always in a certain state.
-The module monitors messages flowing within MMDAgent (input messages) and if an input message matches any of the conditions waiting in the current state, it outputs the corresponding message to MMDAgent and transitions to the next state.
-This process is repeated to execute the dialogue scenario.
+At runtime, MMDAgent-EX is always in a single state.
+Modules monitor messages flowing inside MMDAgent (input messages).
+If an input message matches one of the conditions waiting in the current state, the module outputs the corresponding message to MMDAgent and transitions to the specified next state.
+Repeating this executes the interaction scenario.

 https://marketplace.visualstudio.com/items?itemName=MMDAgent-EX.dialogue-fst-editing-support

-- Input assistance that tells you about message specifications and arguments
+- Input assist that shows message specifications and arguments

-- Detection of states to be aware of, such as states with no transitions or states that are not transitioned from anywhere
+- Detection of problematic states such as states with no outgoing transitions or states never transitioned to

-- The ability to move to the definition by specifying the state name
+- Jump to a state’s definition by specifying its name

-- Display a list of references that jump to the state name
+- Show a list of references that jump to a given state name

 Overview #

-.fst files are text files.
-Lines starting with #
+.fst files are plain text.
+Lines beginning with # are comments and ignored.

 The following is an example.
-In this example, it first sets the background image, loads the model file and plays the motion, and sets the camera parameters.
-Then, it transitions to a state named MAINLOOP
+In this example, the script first sets background images, loads a model file and plays a motion, and once camera parameters are set it transitions to the state named MAINLOOP.
+In the MAINLOOP state, it sends the corresponding messages for various key inputs and returns to the MAINLOOP state.

 # initial values